TheOdinProject/curriculum/getting_involved.md

 1. **[Google Hangouts on Air](https://plus.google.com/hangouts) + [Nitrous.io](http://nitrous.io)**:  Nitrous is a free cloud-hosted Rails development environment that lets you run your own terminal window, local filesystem etc... it's like tunneling into a new Macbook.
 It also has collaboration features baked in, so multiple people can work on the same code base simultaneously.
 The Hangout on Air is necessary to give the navigator(s) the opportunity to talk to the driver and so we can record the session easily.
     * **Pros:** Easy recording, unlimited watchers, easy driver switching (one code base used), standardizes environments for collaborators
     * **Cons:** Have to use an IDE (which no one is 100% familiar with), totally web-based, Google can be frustrating to figure out
+    * To set up a Hangout on Air, you actually need to schedule the HoA *in advance*, which will automatically create a Google Event which links to the HoA.
+The other way to do it is to schedule the Google Event and then, just ahead of time, create a HoA and link it to the Google Event by digging in to the Event's options and looking for the "YouTube Link" field.
+See [this post](https://plus.google.com/+NatalieVillalobos/posts/a1sgtv91skA) for details of that method.
 2. **[Screenhero](http://screenhero.com/) + your text editor**:  This allows both people to control the action with their own mouse, so you can alternate who is coding and who is navigating.
 Best if only 2 people are driving/navigating.
     * **Pros:** Intuitive, only need to use one person's code base.
     * **Cons:** Recording needs to be done with another program, only 2 people can participate (unless external screen sharing like a Hangout-On-Air is also used).